AceyJS/acey/README.md

 # OOP State Manager built with Lodash. ⚡

-#### What super power it gives me ?
+#### What kind of power it gives me ?
-> **To Encapsulate your states inside Models and Collections to treat, access, format, and organize your data in a one and same place. 🔌**
+> **To Encapsulate your states inside Models and Collections to treat, access, format, and organize your data in a ONE and SAME place. 🔌**

 <br />